What is an equal opportunities policy?

 Remember, once your policy has been solidified, share it company-wide to ensure all employees have access to the document.
 Update the document as needed while communicating any updates to employees to maintain accountability and transparency.

-equal opportunities policy
+Equal opportunities policy in practice

 It's important to provide real-world examples of how an Equal Opportunities Policy is applied to different aspects of the company.
 Here are a few instances where having this type of policy is advantageous: